publiclab/plots2/README.md

 ## Login

 Once you complete the installation, we have 3 accounts available in the local development / testing environment.
 Each one comes with its own set of permissions, but besides that the experience across them is pretty much the same.
-Use these to login in to the PL website and gain additional permissions for only logged in users.
+Use these to login in to the PL website in your local development / testing environment and gain additional permissions for only logged in users.

 **login**: `admin`, `moderator`, or `user`